simbahebinbo/SealEVM/README.md

 ##

 >#### Execution result
-SealEVM will put all data that has changed during contract execution, except for new contract deployment, into cache and will not notify external storage.
+sealevm will put all data that has changed during contract execution, except for new contract deployment, into cache and will not notify external storage.
 ```go
 type ExecuteResult struct {
     ResultData   []byte //Data returned by contract execution